Cleaning, flushing, triple-rinsing… whatever you call it, sprayer sanitation is a time-consuming and distasteful task.

 - Sprayer tank volume (both product and rinse, if applicable)

 - Largest nozzles mounted/used on the sprayer (excluding fertilizer nozzles)

 - Power available on sprayer (e.g. 12V available?
 Max amp?
 Hydraulic capacity?)

-Thanks to Russ Enns and David Kucher for sharing their installs, to Adam Beaumont and Ehrin Frid for the Case IH and RoGator installations, and to Mike Cowbrough of OMAFRA and the Ontario Soil and Crop Improvement Association for collaborative support.
+Thanks to Russ Enns, David Kucher and Matthew Droogendyk for sharing their install stories.
+Thanks to Adam Beaumont and Ehrin Frid for the Case IH and RoGator installations, and to Mike Cowbrough (@cowbrough) of OMAFRA and the Ontario Soil and Crop Improvement Association for collaborative support.